department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 <div class="va-introtext">

-If you’re the dependent or survivor of a Veteran, you may qualify for education benefits or job training through a GI Bill program.
+If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for education benefits or job training through a GI Bill program.
 Find out if you qualify.

 </div>